Zeeabu/alx-low_level_programming/0x03-debugging/README.md

-This is the Debugging task.
+This is a file created specifically for debugging. the are 0-3 task of multiple debugging problems